lupyuen/lupyuen.github.io/src/touch.md

 };
 ```

-We'll see these functions in a while.
+We'll see the File Operations in a while.

 ![Initialise the CST816S Driver at startup](https://lupyuen.github.io/images/touch-code2a.png)